 The personal data collected will be stored for as long as is required to process the report.

 If the report falls within the scope of the Group’s legal or regulatory obligations (cases (1) to (3) described above) but does not result in disciplinary or legal proceedings or in any change in internal rules, the personal data in the report will be destroyed or archived in anonymous form no later than two months after the end of the investigation.

 If disciplinary or legal proceedings are initiated against one or more individuals implicated by the report or against a whistleblower who has submitted an abusive report, the personal data pertaining to the whistleblower’s report will be stored by SUEZ or the relevant SUEZ entities until the proceedings have reached an end.
 This data will then be archived in anonymous form or destroyed no later than two months after the proceedings have reached an end.

 Under applicable data protection regulations, you have a right to access, correct, delete (except in cases (1) to (3) as described above), oppose (except in cases (1) to (3) as described above), and restrict the processing of your personal data.
-To exercise these rights, please contact email@example.com or write to the SUEZ Data Protection Officer at Tour CB21, 16 place de l’Iris, 92040 La Défense Cedex, France, indicating your first and last name and address.
+To exercise these rights, contact firstname.lastname@example.org or write to the SUEZ Data Protection Officer (DPO) at Tour CB21, 16 place de l’Iris, 92040 La Défense Cedex, France, indicating your first and last name and address.

-Employees implicated by whistleblowing reports will not under any circumstances be able to obtain the identity of the whistleblower by asserting their right to access their data.
+Individuals implicated by whistleblowing reports will not under any circumstances be allowed to obtain the identity of the whistleblower by asserting their right of access to their data.

 To exercise your rights, please include a copy of a valid ID, unless the information sent with your request allows us to identify you with certainty.
 To learn more about your rights, visit www.cnil.fr/fr/les-droits-pour-maitriser-vos-donnees-personnelles.